AlissaSabre/GTBench/Readme.md

 * Create a _glossary resource_ on the cloud from an input _glossary file_ you provided, and
 * Try translating some sample texts using the glossary.

-You can also spcify a custom model upon translation if you have one already; for the moment GTBench lacks a feature to create a model.
+You can also specify a custom model upon translation if you have one already; for the moment GTBench lacks a feature to create a model.
 You can always specify on the UI either of the two general models provided by Google: Neural Machine Translation model (`general/nmt`) and Phrase-Based Machine Translation model (`general/base`), however.

 GTBench allows you to switch between glossaries (including no glossary) or models easily so that you can compare translation results from a same source text.